-According to the UN Conference on Trade and Development, the fashion industry is the second most polluting industry in the world.
+According to the UN Conference on Trade and Development, the fashion industry is the one of the most polluting industries in the world.
 Making fabric uses water, energy, chemicals, and other resources that most people don’t think about, or ever see.
-We're committed to quality clothes, smarter fabrics, responsible manufacturing, saving energy, protecting our Earth's water, minimizing waste, and using sustainable practices.
+We're committed to our 5 Part Circularity Ethos: Choosing Smarter Fibers and Fabrics, Responsible Manufacturing, Quality over Quantity, Less Pollution and Less Waste.
 We're not shy about speaking up on the impacts of fashion on the environment.
 By supporting Paneros, you're supporting Mother Earth and making fashion more circular.
+And we know that truly Inclusive Sustainability doesn't end with the products, and must include all of the people involved.

 Paneros will never work with manufacturers that employ children or incorporate unsafe or unethical conditions for workers.
-We personally visit every manufacturer we work with, and we will be featuring profiles of many of the employees and locations on our website soon.
+We personally visit every manufacturer we work with, and we feature profiles of many of the employees and locations on our website.
 Being responsible isn’t always the cool thing to do except for when it comes to how your clothes are made.
-When you shop with us, you know who made your clothes.
+When you shop with us, you know who made your clothes so you can see for yourself.

 Quality over Quantity

 We create lasting, high quality pieces with that perfect, consistent fit.
 We strive to be on trend but not trendy; we make clothes that will last for all those years you will want to wear them.
+We create sustainable, limited edition pieces with each style typically being produced in batches of 60 pieces or less - and each one is special.
 Our clothes are made to travel with you day into night, year after year, wherever your life takes you.

 In addition to our one-of-a-kind repurposed products that do not require any new fabric to create, we continue to develop our naturally dyed program which uses less chemicals and resources to produce.
 We continue to utilize minimal-impact practices and materials as much as we can.
 Did you know that on average, e-commerce uses about 30% less energy than traditional retail?
 That's great because the majority of our customers use our online store to make purchases (we're all about shopping wherever you may be, even if it's staying in bed).
 You'll look great when you wear our clothes everywhere you go and feel great knowing you are participating in the sustainable revolution.